samin710/Job-Tracker/README.md

 # 🚀 Job Tracker

-**Job Tracker** is a web-based platform that helps job seekers explore and apply for jobs from various companies.
-Users can browse job listings, review detailed job requirements, and apply directly with secure authentication.
-The application also offers profile management and password recovery features for a seamless experience.

 ![Job Tracker Screenshot](https://i.ibb.co/SnJhWjT/job-tracker-screenshot.png) <!-- Replace this link with your own screenshot URL -->

 ## 🔗 Live Website